Back row, left to right, Councillor Diana Dilworth, Councillor Steve Milani, Councillor Hunter Madsen, Councillor Amy Lubik

 - select the City Manager, define their duties and responsibilities and evaluate performance.

 The Mayor is Port Moody’s chief executive officer.
-He is responsible for:
+The Mayor is responsible for:

 - providing leadership and guidance to Port Moody residents and businesses